University Surplus & Salvage

 Education and Government Have First Choice

-Surplus property is offered to federal agencies, state agencies, University departments, and public education institutions first, then to the public.
-Federal, State, and Public Education agencies may purchase surplus property as soon as it is displayed in the surplus warehouse.
+Surplus property is offered to federal agencies, state agencies, university departments, and public education institutions first, then to the public.
+Federal, State, university departments, and Public Education agencies may purchase surplus property as soon as it is displayed in the surplus warehouse.
 Direct methods of government payment are required.
 Cash and personal funds are not considered direct methods of payment.

 Property Available for Public Sale after 15 Days